All Collections

 • The Enterprise is the biggest bucket.

-• Within the Enterprise are two smaller buckets called Sites.
+• Within the Enterprise are smaller buckets called Sites.

-• Within each Site are three even smaller buckets called Programs.
+• Within each Site are even smaller buckets called Programs.

 Did this answer your question?